subhashgkashyap/SimpleATM/READMD.md

-This Java Program is replicates the work of a simple ATM machine.
+This Java Program replicates the work of a simple ATM machine.